 - Eyes and Eye Conditions Quiz

 - Find a local Eye Doctor in your town

 How is tonometry done?

 Tonometry is generally performed upon an anesthetized ocular surface.
 Anesthesia is generally rendered with a single drop of topical anesthetic, such as proparicaine (Alcaine) or tetracaine (Pontocaine).
 The tonometer device lightly touches the surface of the eye, ever so slightly indenting the cornea.
 The resistance to indentation is measured by a precisely calibrated pressure sensing device, the tonometer.
 Several types of tonometers are available for this test, the most common being the applanation tonometer:

-Tactile finger applanation over the closed eyelid by a skilled eye doctor is an age-old traditional method utilized by the experienced
+- Tactile finger applanation over the closed eyelid by a skilled eye doctor is an age-old traditional method utilized by the experienced practitioner.